MicrosoftDocs/azure-databases-docs/articles/cosmos-db/data-explorer.md

 - Browsing items that contain a UUID isn't supported in Data Explorer.
 This limitation doesn't affect loading containers, only viewing individual items or queries that include these items.
 To view and manage these items, users should continue to use the same tooling/SDKs that was originally used to create these items.

 - HTTP 401 errors could occur due to insufficient role-based access control permissions for your Microsoft Entra ID account.
 This condition can be true particularly if the account has a custom role.
-Any custom roles must have the `Microsoft.DocumentDB/databaseAccounts/listKeys/*` action included to use the Explorer.
+Any custom roles must have the `Microsoft.DocumentDB/databaseAccounts/listKeys/*` action included to use the Data Explorer.

 ## Next step